geerlingguy/ansible-vagrant-examples/elk/README.md

 This Vagrant profile configures two servers:

   1. A server with the ELK stack ([Elasticsearch](http://www.elasticsearch.org/), [Logstash](http://logstash.net/), and [Kibana](http://www.elasticsearch.org/overview/kibana/)) using the [Ansible](http://www.ansible.com/) provisioner.
-  2. A server with the Nginx and [Logstash Forwarder](https://github.com/elasticsearch/logstash-forwarder) using the [Ansible](http://www.ansible.com/) provisioner, which routes Nginx access logs to the first server.
+  2. A server with the Nginx and [Filebeat](https://www.elastic.co/products/beats/filebeat) using the [Ansible](http://www.ansible.com/) provisioner, which routes Nginx access logs to the first server.

 ## Getting Started